JetBrains/projector-client/docSrc/src/doc/docs/ij_user_guide/running.md

 You may wonder what to choose.
 Let's describe some differences that should help you decide.

-- Currently, headless mode is available **only on Linux** (or inside Docker).
+- Currently, headless mode is available **only on Linux** (or inside Docker) – we have a request to fix it: [PRJ-75](https://youtrack.jetbrains.com/issue/PRJ-75).
 On the other hand, GUI mode is available everywhere.
 - Headless mode doesn't require **Desktop Environment** nor **XServer** nor **virtual framebuffer** to be available on the device, while GUI mode in Linux obviously does.
 This makes Projector be able to run on headless machines such as servers in clouds.
 - Headless mode can adapt to the connected client machine better, especially when the client has different screen parameters (DPI, resolution).